 i.
-A lobby entrance frontage type featuring an atgrade principal entrance providing access to upper story uses of a building.
+A lobby entrance is a frontage type featuring a non-load bearing assembly of entry doors and windows providing access and light to the lobby of a building.

 Dimensions

 A Width (min) 12 ft

 B Depth (min) 12 ft

 Height to Width Ratio (max) 2 to 1

 C Landscaped Area (min) 30%